A journey round my father: methodological notes on an archaeological sensibility

 In such a history, one looks back with hindsight over life and times lived, over what is past.
 Summarizing, finding a story, making sense.

 But there was so much more.
 Of course.
-Embodied in remains.
+Embodied in remains of everyday life.
 And what are we to do with them?

 In contrast to such a history is an archaeology.
 My portfolio of images of my parents’ house, annotated with memories my father shared with me in the last years of his life [Link], offers a milieu of mediation, a habitat, a gathering of things tangible and intangible, a collocation of times.
-Archaeology is here and in-the-now conceived and operated as working with remains, as archaeology and not as historiography, constructing an account of times past.
+Archaeology is here and in-the-now conceived and operated as working with remains, as archaeology and not as an historiography that writes an account of times past.

 Let me elaborate.